 D-backs end season, deflating September with walk-off loss

-SAN DIEGO — The deflated Arizona Diamondbacks concluded their disappointing September with a late miscue.
+SAN DIEGO — Manuel Margot made sure the woeful San Diego Padres finished the season on a positive note and the deflated Arizona Diamondbacks went into the offseason lamenting one more game that got away.

-Manuel Margot scored on a dropped third strike in the 10th inning to lift the San Diego Padres past Arizona 4-3 on Sunday.
+Margot scored on a dropped third strike in the 10th inning, two innings after he was erased at the plate by being too aggressive, and the Padres beat the Diamondbacks 4-3 on Sunday.

-The Diamondbacks, a playoff team last year who led the NL West on the first day of every month this season, ran out of steam to finish in third place, nine games behind the Los Angeles Dodgers and Colorado Rockies.
-The last-place Padres (66-96) took two of three from Arizona to close the season.
+“I had to score no matter what,” Margot said.
+“When I saw no one was at home, I went for it.”

-Margot, who also homered on a 3-for-5 afternoon, reached in the 10th on his career-high eighth triple.
-When Jake Barrett (0-1) struck out pinch-hitter Francisco Mejia and the ball got away from John Ryan Murphy, Margot raced home on Murphy’s throw to first baseman Paul Goldschmidt.
-The relay back to home was tardy.
+Thanks to Margot’s hustle, the last-place Padres (66-96) took two out of three in their last series of the season.

 Marte's 14th home run — a career high — pulls the the @Dbacks even in the 4th. pic.twitter.com/3bJPvMJwO5